ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 | [Hard disk drive](https://en.wikipedia.org/wiki/Hard_disk_drive) | up to 16 TB |
 | [Solid State Drive](https://en.wikipedia.org/wiki/Solid-state_drive) | up to 100 TB |

 We got acquainted with units of information.
 Now let's get back to the execution of the program.
 Why does the OS load it into RAM?
-The processor could read the program instructions directly from the hard disk drive.
+In theory, the processor can read the program instructions directly from the hard disk drive, right?

-All memory is divided into [four levels](https://en.wikipedia.org/wiki/Memory_hierarchy) in a modern computer.
+A modern computer has four levels of the [memory hierarchy](https://en.wikipedia.org/wiki/Memory_hierarchy).
 Each level matches the red rectangle in Figure 1-13.
-There is a physical division of memory.
-Memory levels match different devices.
-The only exception is the processor.
-In the CPU chip, there are both registers and memory cache.
-But these are separate modules of the chip.
+Each rectangle match a separate device.
+The only exception is the CPU chip.
+It contains both registers and a memory cache.
+These are separate modules of the chip.

-The arrows in Figure 1-13 represent data flows.
-Data transfer occurs only between adjacent memory levels.
-The processor works with data from its registers only.
-If the CPU needs something from the disk drive, it is loaded in the following way:
+You see the arrows in Figure 1-13.
+They represent data flows.
+Data transfer occurs between adjacent memory levels.

+Suppose that you want to process some data on the CPU.
+Then you should load these data to its registers.
+This is the only place where the processor can take data for calculations.
+If the CPU needs something from the disk drive, the following data transfers happen:

 1. Disk drive -> RAM
 2. RAM -> Processor cache
 3. Processor cache -> Processor registers

-Data is written to the disk drive in reverse order of steps.
+When the CPU writes data back to the disk, it happens in the reverse order of steps.

 {caption: "Figure 1-13.
 Memory hierarchy", height: "50%"}
 ![Memory hierarchy](images/GeneralInformation/memory-levels.png)

-The memory levels differ from each other by the following parameters:
+Data storage devices have the following parameters:

-1. **Access speed** means how much data is read or written to the media per unit of time.
+1. **Access speed** defines the amount of data that you can read or write to the device per unit of time.
 Units of measure are bytes per second (KBps).

-2. **Capacity** is the maximum amount of data that a medium can store.
+2. **Capacity** is the maximum amount of data that a device can store.
 The units are bytes.

-3. **Cost** is a price of a medium concerning its capacity.
+3. **Cost** is a price of a device concerning its capacity.
 The units are dollars or cents per byte or bit.

-4. **Access time** is the time between when data was needed and when it became available to the processor.
+4. **Access time** is the time between the moment when the process needs some data from the device and when it receives them.
 Units are [**clock signals**](https://en.wikipedia.org/wiki/Clock_signal) of the CPU.

-Table 1-3 shows the ratio of parameters of different memory types.
+These parameters vary for devices on each level of the memory hierarchy.
+Table 1-3 shows the ratio of parameters for modern storage devices.

 {caption: "Table 1-3.
 Memory levels", width: "100%", column-widths: "10%,30%,*"}
 | Level | Memory | Capacity | Access speed | Access time | Cost |